 There are risks and uncertainties associated with the applicable tax laws and regulations and the current tax practice in the PRC for capital gains and interest income realised for the sub-fund's investments in PRC securities (that may apply retroactively).
-A high tax liability for the fund may have a negative effect on the fund's value.
+A high tax liability for the sub-fund may have a negative effect on the sub-fund's value.
 The following principles formed on the basis of independent, professional tax advice apply to the creation of tax provisions for the sub-fund:

-- No provision is made for the PRC's WIT on realised and unrealised capital gains on PRC onshore bonds. - For the 10% WIT, a provision is made for non-government PRC onshore bonds for any interest income that was not subject to the WIT as a withholding tax by the issuer in the PRC, and for any accrued interest income.
+- (i) For the 10% WIT, a provision is made for non-government PRC onshore bonds for any interest income received before 7 November 2018 that was not subject to the WIT as a withholding tax by the issuer in the PRC. - (ii) For the 6.3396% VAT (including surcharges), a provision is made for non-government PRC onshore bonds for any interest income received before 7 November 2018 that was not subject to the VAT as a withholding tax by the issuer in the PRC (this VAT regime is applicable since 1 May 2016).